ravindersirohi/NodePostgreSQL/README.md

 # Node, Express and Postgres
 Restful API with Node, Express and Postgres

-Clone the repository and restore the dependencies
+Clone the repository and restore the dependencies via npm install

 # Postgres Schema Script : Connect the database via pg Admin and run below script